Why Is My Outlet Buzzing? Is It Dangerous?

 Posted On: July 01, 2022

-Buzzing Outlets in Your Minnesota Home
+reasons you may hear outlet Buzzing in Your Home

 Electrical wires come loose all the time.
 While this most often happens in older homes, it can also happen in homes that were built just a few months ago.
 As the wires come loose, this allows them to vibrate, which results in the buzzing sound you hear.
 The older your home, the more likely it is that the cause of the buzzing is loose wires.